What our Biomass and Biofuels lesson plan includes

 The practice worksheet divides into two parts.
 For the first part, students will match definitions to the correct terms.
 There are 12 definitions and 12 terms in the word bank on the right-hand side of the page.
 The second part requires students to answer yes or no to eight questions.
 You may or may not choose to allow students to use the content pages for reference to complete this assignment.

-BIOMASS AND BIOFUEL HOMEWORK ASSIGNMENT
+BIOMASS AND BIOFUELS HOMEWORK ASSIGNMENT

 Similar to the practice worksheet, the homework assignment has two sections.
-The the first section requires students to decide whether each of 10 facts relates to wood (W), crops (C), landfill gas (L) or alcohol fuels (A).
+The first section requires students to decide whether each of 10 facts relate to wood (W), crops (C), landfill gas (L) or alcohol fuels (A).
 For the second section, students will respond to five prompts that require them to explain various concepts that relate to what they learned in the lesson.

 Worksheet Answer Keys